THE OCULYZE IMAGE

 The Oculyze Image analysis platform as used within all of our own products with hundreds of active users worldwide, is also available for partners to integrate their own image analysis pipeline.

 Depending on your needs our Platform can be used along side existing imaging solutions or with new custom hardware.
-Via our API (Link: Documentation available on request) you can also integrate any existing software already in use into our pipeline.
+Via our API (Documentation available on request) you can also integrate any existing software already in use into our pipeline.

 Already have software and need to move it to the cloud?